Skip to main content

 • Food and drink available for purchase

-• New this year!
-Shop at a mercado with food vendors and artisans
+• Shop at a mercado with food vendors and artisans

 Día de Muertos (Day of the Dead) is a tradition that dates back around 3,000 years in Latin America.
 Mesoamerican cultures such as the Aztec, Toltec, Quechua, Mapuche, and others hold a cyclical view of the universe in which death is an integral part of life.
 The dead are still members of the community, kept alive in memory and spirit, and are welcomed back to Earth during el Día de Muertos.